BadMask121/ReactBoilerPlate/README.md

 # ReactBoilerPlate
-My production based react boilerplate ( NOT ANOTHER REACT BOILERPLATE ;(   )\
+My production based react boilerplate ( NOT ANOTHER REACT BOILERPLATE ;(   )

-This is not your ordinary react boilerplate.\
+This is not your ordinary react boilerplate.

-This boilerplate takes into account of react redux and uses the Redux Docks design pattern\
-and also adopts the style of container and presentational way of creating react components
+This boilerplate takes into account of react redux and uses the Redux Docks design pattern and also adopts the style of container and presentational way of creating react components

-Make sure you: \
+Make sure you: <br\>

-# `npm i` to install\
+# `npm i` to install

-and \
+and

 # `npm start` to start project